-This small HUC includes the coast from the Russian River to Tomales Bay and contains only three relatively small drainages suitable for Pacific Lamprey: Salmon (90 km2), Estero Americano (100 km2), and Estero San Antonio (139 km2) creeks.
-All are small watersheds that are relatively dry in the summer, with potential habitat limited to the lower mainstems.
-Of these basins, only Salmon Creek has historical records of Pacific Lamprey presence and is currently occupied (Reid and Goodman, in prep.).
+This small HUC includes the coast from the Russian River to Tomales Bay and contains only three relatively small drainages suitable for Pacific Lamprey: Salmon Creek (90 km2), Estero Americano (100 km2), and Estero San Antonio (139 km2).
+All have relatively dry summer conditions in their small watersheds, and potential habitat is limited to the lower mainstems.
+Of these only Salmon Creek has historical records of Pacific Lamprey and is currently occupied (Reid and Goodman 2016).